Interview with Caspar van der Poel - social media day June 30

 23/06/2023

-Fire element
+Fire Element

 The Traditional Chinese Medicine (TCM) teaches us that summer belongs to the Fire element.
-Fire is symbolic of maximum activity of yang aspects, which means it is a time of heat, of going outward, both in nature and in ourselves.
+Fire is symbolic of maximum activity of yang aspects, meaning it is a time of heat, of going outward, both in nature and within ourselves.
 The fire element regulates the heart, the mind (memory and thinking ability), emotions, and our consciousness.
 So, to stay balanced and healthy in this hot summer, top priority should be given to the heart, the mind, and our consciousness.
 But how do you do that, how do we stay in balance?

 Balance

-Tips to stay balanced in the summer
+Tips to Stay Balanced in the Summer

 - Put pieces of lime or cucumber in your water bottle